ihor-patko/Labs_Java/README.md

 Варіант 20:

 Create a class "Farm" which contains the fields:
-- location
+- location,
-- number of animals
+- number of animals,
-- fan power (in watts)
+- fan power (in watts);

 Create a console program in Java and write a record class Farm which will additionally contain:

 1)Three private fields that best describe this class (total - 6 fields);